Categories: Automotive

 Seasonal Car Care: Protecting Your Investment Year-Round

 It’s a battle against nature year-round, which is why driving a vehicle presents challenges at the same time every year.
-Whether it’s the sizzling sun of the summer or the icy grip of winter, the seasons work against your car’s exterior, interior and machinations bit by bit, reducing its value at the same time.
+Whether it’s the sizzling sun of the summer or the icy grip of winter, seasonal car care reflects how the seasons work against your car’s exterior, interior and machinations bit by bit, reducing its value at the same time.
 Should owners find themselves in a position to sell or trade their car down the line, they’d be surprised to find it’s not what they’ve put into it that makes the difference, but, instead, how they’ve protected it season by season that’s worth thousands.

-It’s one thing for an owner to keep up basic maintenance; replacing oil, rotating tires and washing aren’t out of the ordinary endeavors.
-Unfortunately for neglectful owners, it’s easier to hide cars from sight than repair them appropriately from the elements.
+It’s one thing for an owner to keep up basic maintenance; replacing oil, rotating tires, and washing aren’t out of the ordinary endeavors.
+Unfortunately for neglectful owners, it’s easier to hide cars from sight than to repair them appropriately from the elements.
 Season by season, there are clear intentions to make for different parts of a car and without correct assessment, owners may find themselves on the hook for thousands of dollars in repairs or reduced resale value.

 Spring: Check-In

-Springtime is new growth, but for vehicles it’s more of an assessment period.
+Springtime is new growth, but for vehicles, it’s more of an assessment period.
 Those who have stored their cars will realize it costs them more to assess damage than those who utilized better protective efforts.
 After months of winter driving, accumulated salt and dirt sit on surfaces, creating preliminary required washings.
 Unfortunately, people think that’s it—but road salt penetrates hard to reach places and sits where moisture can continue to corrode.

-For vehicles that were stored during winter months, spring marks the time to assess how well your protection strategies worked.
+For vehicles that were stored during the winter months, spring marks the time to assess how well your protection strategies worked.
 Cars kept under quality covers often emerge in significantly better condition than those left exposed.
 Whether you’re dealing with a daily driver or a special vehicle, options such as bmw car covers provide the kind of fitted protection that generic tarps simply can’t match.
 The difference becomes apparent when you remove the cover to find paint that’s still vibrant and trim pieces that haven’t faded or cracked.

 Summer: UV Damage